arjun372/NE591-008/src/labs/inlab6/README.md

-# OutLab 05: System of Linear Equations Solver, with Pivoting
+# InLab 06: Iterative Linear Equations Solver: Point-Jacobi

-Solves a system of linear equations solver, with pivoting.
-You can use the `--no-pivoting` flag to turn off pivoting.
+Solves a system of linear equations using the point-Jacobi method.
-You can use the `--alternate-method` flag to use a different way of performing LU factorization.
 File based I/O is supported using JSON files.

 ## Table of Contents